TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphUserAssociationsPost"></a>
 # **graphUserAssociationsPost**
-> graphUserAssociationsPost(userId, contentType, accept, body)
+> graphUserAssociationsPost(userId, contentType, accept, body, xOrgId)

 Manage the associations of a User